OBOFoundry/OBOFoundry.github.io/principles/fp-009-users.md

 ## Criteria for Review

-An ontology that has not been used by other than the developer(s) is not yet ready for review.
-To pass review, the ontology developers must demonstrate at least three external users specified within.
+Ontology developers must demonstrate at least three external users specified within the metadata file.
 External users are defined either as researchers not significantly overlapping in personnel with the developers or three independent groups with three independent artefacts (db, etc) that use the ontology.
+Note that new ontologies are not expected to have a plurality of users, and thus the automatic evaluation of this criterion can be ignored.

 [This check is automatically validated.](checks/fp_009)